5 Vegetarian Environmental Benefits

 The new year is right around the corner and, if you’re looking to lose a few pounds, you might be considering a vegetarian diet.
 Of course, eating more fruits and vegetables comes with a slew of health benefits and can even increase your life expectancy.
-However, choosing a more plant-based diet will also benefit the environment, especially as meat consumption continues to grow.
+However, vegetarian environmental benefits have clearly been documented, especially as meat consumption continues to grow.

 Within the past 50 years, global meat consumption has increased fivefold and, if humans don’t change their trajectory, consumption will double again by 2050.
 This dramatic rise will only continue to wreak havoc on natural ecosystems and the growing populations that call Earth their home.
 Therefore, if you want to defend the planet and benefit the environment, the best way to do so is to eat less meat.